English at Prince Rock Primary School

 - Statutory assessments take place at the end of Year 1, Year 2 and Year 6.

-- Assessments are recorded four times a year and carefully analysed to make sure that all children and groups are progressing well and achieving their potential.
+- Assessments are recorded three times a year and carefully analysed to make sure that all children and groups are progressing well and achieving their potential.